LewisBroadhurst/algobot_statistical_finance_dashboard/README.md

 - [ ] Classes and methods that will handle building candle plots / line graphs from .pkl files
 - [ ] Standard indicators created that are simply attached to chart plots
 - [ ] Well documented scripts that explain how to complete each process

+## Idea 1 for algobot
+- [ ] Store the last set of daily and asian highs/lows for a week
+- [ ] Once that high/low is taken look for sells/buys to the opposing side of the asian range